figield/meetings_scheduler/README.md

 }
 ```

-## Run project
+### Run project

-If database is empty, the first step is running django migrations to create tables:
+If the database is empty, the first step is to run a Django migration to create the tables:

 ```commandline
 python3 manage.py migrate